AkhmedovValikhan/pwa-news-example/readme.md

 ## Notes
 Design idea taken from [Dribble](https://dribbble.com/shots/6140371-Dashboard-for-schedule-and-monitoring-platform-version-4/attachments/1316926).

 App is guaranteed to be working only on Chrome browser as no polyfills/post-css prefixes were not shipped for sake of simplicity.
+Paging, country selection are not implemented.
+Categories are extracted from sources.

 ## Scripts